 An organization’s progress is largely dependent on how creative, responsible, and accountable its workforce is.
 And these virtues strengthen when people are given a chance to lead from the front.

-Those who manage to exhibit their leadership qualities in demanding situations become an asset for their organization and an inspiration for their peers.
+Those who manage to exhibit their leadership qualities in demanding situations become an asset for their organization and inspiration for their peers.

 The importance of leadership in an organization is summarized by the following graph in which the overall leadership effectiveness is shown to have a great impact on employee satisfaction/engagement/commitment, based on a study conducted upon 23,800 leaders.

 If you want somebody to learn how to swim, there is, at the end of the day, no other way out than making them take a deep plunge into the water.
 They might either lose their bearings or stay afloat and swim.
 In the case of the former, there is always a next chance.
-In the latter case, you have a new member in your swimming club.
+In the latter case, you have a new member of your swimming club.

 Some Employees Might Have A Natural Disinclination For Leadership Roles

 Not all people in your company might be inclined to take leadership roles.
 In fact, most of the employees, especially those having creative profiles or those contributing to the back-end, might be happy subordinating.
 There are also many people who are introverts by disposition and would prefer to stay on the sidelines, despite being substantial contributors to the organization.

 There is not a speck of doubt that these individuals themselves might be well aware of how much more their skills will be enhanced if they take the reins.
 And still, they find it extremely difficult not to remain reclusive.

 A study by Deloitte suggested that 86% of business and HR leaders express having an inadequate leadership pipeline.